SwethaRedd/Restaurant-App/README.md

 React Uniquely doesn’t identify the new item.
 It re renders everything.
 So we need a unique property to uniquely identify it.

 Don’t use index as key (React official document suggests not to use index as Key)

+# Import / Export

+*#*default export : you export only one default export per page.
+We can import this default export as

+import Component from "/path';
+Ex:
+import Header from "./Header';

+_#_ Named export : In a single file, we have to export multiple exports, we can use this named exports instead of default export. export const Component;

+We can import this named Export as import Header from "./Header';

+import {Component} from "path;
+Ex: import {CDN_URL} from "./constant";